Northeastern Policies & Procedures

 - Valid Passport expiration date should be at least 6 months after your scheduled return.
 Requirements can vary, it is best to check with the embassy of the destination country.

-- Have photocopies of your passport, visa, credit cards, I-20, if you have one, and contact information for lost credit cards, emergency contact information for your program, and family.
+- Have photocopies of your passport, visa, credit cards, I-20 (if you have one), and contact information for lost credit cards, emergency contact information for your program, and family.

-- Registered for SmartTraveler sponsored by the U.S. State Department Smart Traveler Enrollment Program (STEP) for U.S. citizens.
+- Register for SmartTraveler, sponsored by the U.S. State Department Smart Traveler Enrollment Program (STEP) for U.S. citizens.
 International travelers should check with their home consular offices.